 At the time of his death in 1997, Gianni Versace was one of the most famous fashion designers in the world.
 His fans (and friends) ranged from Princess Diana to Elton John and the late rapper Tupac Shakur, which makes a whole lot of sense given Versace’s penchant for describing his fashion designs as "half royalty and half rock and roll.”

-In just under twenty years, Gianni Versace managed to create an international fashion company – a brand! – that put Italy on the map and forged an unrivalled reputation for luxury and glamour, for attitude, provocativeness and for downright sexy, cutting-edge clothes.
+In just under twenty years, Gianni Versace managed to create an international fashion company – a formidable brand, really – that put Italy on the map and forged an unrivalled reputation for luxury and glamour, for attitude, provocativeness and for downright sexy, cutting-edge clothes.
 Maybe even more impressively, he laid the foundation for a house that could withstand the loss of its creative heart and soul, and yet still, as Donatella noted in connection with her latest collection, she still looks to her late brother for inspiration.
 That is a lasting legacy.